 Urbana has also adopted policies and procedures for identifying related parties in its continuous disclosure filings, and for evaluating and approving related party transactions (the "RPT Policies").
-The definition of "related party" in IFRS (IAS 24, paragraph 9) extends to certain such private company investments while they are being held by Urbana, by virtue of the status of such an entity as an "associate" of Urbana (as such term is defined in IAS 28).
+The definition of "related party" in IFRS (IAS 24, paragraph 9) extends to certain private company investments while they are being held by Urbana, by virtue of the status of such an entity as an "associate" of Urbana (as such term is defined in IAS 28).
 Similarly, the IFRS "related party" definition extends to certain private holding entities used by Urbana as holding vehicles for underlying investments.
 As of the date of this annual information form, each of the following entities is a "related party" of Urbana under IFRS:

 - Caldwell Financial Ltd.

-- HighView Financial Holdings Inc.
+- Highview Financial Holdings Inc.

 - Radar Capital Inc.

 - CNSX Markets Inc.

 - Urbana International Inc.

-In addition, as at December 31, 2021, Urbana owned (i) 84,012 units of Caldwell Growth Opportunities Fund ("CGOF"), a private equity pool managed by the Investment Manager, representing 11.7% of the then outstanding units of CGOF and (ii) 905,436 units of Caldwell Canadian Value Momentum Fund ("CCVMF"), a mutual fund managed by the Investment Manager, representing 9.1% of the then outstanding units of CCVMF.
+In addition, as at December 31, 2023, Urbana owned 502,073 units of Caldwell-Lazard CorePlus Infrastructure Fund ("CLCIF"), a mutual fund managed by the Investment Manager, representing 52.9% of the then outstanding units of CLCIF.